 By default, the plugin uses the same categories as the post and pages in your WordPress, but you can also use other categories by using a bit of code in the functions.php file of your theme.
-Using a shortcode, you can get images of any particular category to display in a gallery format.
-This plugin is a good fit if all that you want to do is add categories to your media files.
+You can get images of any particular category to display in a gallery format using a shortcode.
+This plugin is a good fit if you want to add categories to your media files.

 The task of the Enable Media Replace plugin is really simple—replace an existing media file with a new one.
 That’s it, no need to delete old files; rename them or re-upload them.
 You can replace the old files by accessing them via the Media “Edit View.”
-A new option “Replace Media” will appear, and simply clicking on it helps to replace a media file.
-One method of replacing is to simply upload a new file of the same type.
+A new option “Replace Media” will appear, and simply clicking on it helps replace a media file.
+One replacement method is simply uploading a new file of the same type.
 The new file replaces the old one and retains the file name of the old attachment.
-You can also choose to rename the file with a new name and then update all the links.
+You can also rename the file with a new name and update all the links.
 The links will all point to the new file then.

 WP Media Category Management supports categories for media files by using the existing categories or a dedicated media category custom taxonomy.
 You can change categories easily by toggling on the media list page view, including bulk toggling for multiple media files.
 It supports post tags and media taxonomies defined by other plugins as well.

 Using this plugin, you can control media categories via admin like you control post categories.
 It also filters media files in your library using custom taxonomy in list and grid views.
 While uploading media files, you can choose a default category.

 These plugins add particular functions that you may need while managing your media library: